Meet the 2023-2024 Youth Advisory Panel

 Youth Advisory Panel

-Justin K. is a senior in high school.
-He has a passion for sports, serving as the captain of his varsity soccer team and a setter for his varsity volleyball team.
-Beyond athletics, he serves as the Vice President of his school's Student Council and founded a privacy and cybersecurity club, directly linked to social media.
-Looking ahead, Justin plans to attend a four-year university to study economics.
+Justin K. is a freshman in college.
+He has a passion for sports and served as the captain of his high school varsity soccer team and a setter for his varsity volleyball team.
+Beyond athletics, in high school, he served as the Vice President of his school's Student Council and founded a privacy and cybersecurity club, directly linked to social media.
+Looking ahead, Justin is currently studying business economics in his first year.
 Overcoming social anxiety has fueled his desire to help others find their voice.
 Justin uses social media to stay connected with others; his favorite platforms are Instagram, TikTok, and BeReal!
 Justin loves using these apps as a place of community where people from all backgrounds can come together.
 For Justin, social media is a dynamic space where he can learn something new every day.
 Something he would like people to consider about social media and mental health is to allow social media users to be themselves on these platforms because he feels this is what makes social media such a creative and unique platform.

 Karen O.